nene/filter-row/README.markdown

 Changelog
 ---------

+* Current Beta
+  * Fixed bug with comboboxes in FilterRow not working in IE.
+  * Fixed bug with renaming column headers.
 * 0.5 version
   * Now working with ExtJS 3.3.
   * The default test is now `"/{0}/i"` instead of `"/^{0}/i"` -